Corrigenda for Book

 (2)

-This kind of scale-up has recently been proposed as a way to optimize the throughput of multicores [Break Amdahl].
+This kind of [Anti-Amdahl] scale-up has also been proposed more recently as a way to optimize the throughput of multicores [Break Amdahl].

 References